 If you have a month-to-month membership, you’ll need to pay for the remainder of the month if you want to cancel halfway through.
 If you want to cancel an F45 class less than 24 hours before it’s due to start, you might be charged a cancellation fee of up to $10.

 Guest Policy: Can You Bring A Friend or Wife/Husband?

 There is no universal guest policy for F45.
-If you want to bring a friend or family member, I’d encourage them to sign up for a trial week.
-You should also talk to your studio owner to find out if your location has its own set of rules regarding guests.
+If you want to bring a friend or family member, encourage them to sign up for a trial week.
+You should also talk to your studio owner to find out if your location has its own rules regarding guests.

-Since F45 isn’t a traditional gym, it tends to be a little more lenient about letting you bring your dog with you.
-However, each location will have its own rules about pets.
+Since F45 isn’t a traditional gym, it tends to be more lenient about letting you bring your dog with you.
+However, each location has its own rules about pets.

-If you do bring your dog with you, you’ll need to make sure you contain him or her while class is in session to keep both the members and the dog safe during the workout.
+If you bring your dog with you, make sure you contain him or her while class is in session to keep the members and the dog safe during the workout.